The International Capital Markets Review: Denmark

 Representatives and security agents

-In January 2014, an Act16 was introduced that resolved past uncertainties with respect to trustees under Danish law by recognising the use of security agents and trustees in syndicated loans and, subject to certain conditions, the use of bondholder representatives and security agents in bond issues.
+In January 2014, an Act20 was introduced that resolved past uncertainties with respect to trustees under Danish law by recognising the use of security agents and trustees in syndicated loans and, subject to certain conditions, the use of bondholder representatives and security agents in bond issues.
 It is now part of the Capital Markets Act.
 The rules provide that security interests can be granted directly in favour of a representative in relation to bond issues, and a security agent in respect of syndicated loans, acting on behalf of the secured parties from time to time, thus making perfection and preservation of security interests in connection with bond issues and syndicated loans more feasible.

 As regards bond issues, the representative's main function is to protect and monitor the interests of the bondholders towards the issuer.
 The specific role and obligations of the representative will, with respect to each issuance, be established in an agreement entered into between the issuer and the representative for the benefit of the bondholders.
 This agreement would, inter alia, include provisions on enforcement, no-action clauses, establishment of security and limitation of liability of the representative.
 All actions taken by the representative will be binding on the bondholders from time to time without any further action required to be taken.
 To take advantage of the specific legislation in relation to bond representatives, the representative under each of the bond issues has to be registered with the FSA.
-Only companies with limited liability domiciled in Denmark, the EU or the EEA and certain other countries may act as a representative.
+Only companies with limited liability domiciled in Denmark, the European Union or the European Economic Area and certain other countries may act as a representative.

 Inside information and disclosure requirements